Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Summary and conclusions

-In this connection we have reviewed in details the perturbative techniques utilized by us to compute the areas of the relevant bulk co dimension two surfaces homologous to appropriate combinations of subsystems in the dual $CFT_d$ with a conserved charge as mentioned above.
-To establish the perturbative techniques in this context, we have first considered specific cases involving various limits of the charge and the temperature in the $AdS_4/CFT_3$ scenario and obtained the holographic entanglement negativity for the bipartite states described by a single subsystem with long rectangular strip geometries in $CFT_3$s with a conserved charge dual to bulk non extremal and extremal $AdS_4$-RN black holes.
-Interestingly for all the cases considered by us we have demonstrated the elimination of the thermal contributions for the holographic entanglement negativity similar to the case of $CFT_d$s dual to bulk $AdS_{d+1}$-Schwarzschild black holes described in the literature.
-The above feature for the holographic entanglement negativity is also observed for the corresponding $AdS_3/CFT_2$ scenario.
-This justifies its characterization as the upper bound on the distillable entanglement in quantum information theory and also indicates a possible universality for holographic $CFT_d$s.
-Furthermore, this serves as a strong non trivial consistency check for the higher dimensional holographic for the entanglement negativity as proposed and exemplified in the literature.
+Interestingly for all the cases we have demonstrated the elimination of the thermal contributions for the holographic entanglement negativity at the leading order which is similar to the case of $CFT_d$s dual to bulk $AdS_{d+1}$-Schwarzschild black holes described earlier in the literature.
+This feature for the holographic entanglement negativity is also observed for the corresponding $AdS_3/CFT_2$ scenario where it is exact in the large central charge limit.
+The elimination of the thermal contributions to the leading order mentioned above is expected to hold to all orders in the perturbation theory.
+This also conforms to quantum information theory expectations for the entanglement negativity which characterizes an upper bound on the distillable entanglement of a mixed state.
+Furthermore, this serves as a strong non trivial consistency check for the higher dimensional holographic construction for the entanglement negativity as proposed and exemplified in the literature.

-Subsequently we have computed the corresponding holographic entanglement negativity for the above subsystem configuration in the general $AdS_{d+1}/CFT_d$ scenario.
-In this context we have discussed the various regimes for the perturbative expansions of the holographic entanglement negativity characterized by the total energy and an ef{}fective temperature of the $CFT_d$ which are functions of the temperature and the chemical potential conjugate to the charge.
-It is observed that similar to the $AdS_4/CFT_3$ context, the holographic entanglement negativity involves the elimination of the thermal contributions conforming to its characterization as an upper bound on the distillable entanglement and indicating the universality of this feature also observed in the $AdS_3/CFT_2$ scenario.
-Once again this constitutes a significant consistency check for the higher dimensional construction for the holographic entanglement negativity in this case.